judka-uriel/uriel-book/uriel_en.md

 Kremlin elders, while the rest were in slavish subjection.
 By such a definition, there is more collectivism in democratic countries, where decisions are made by a majority of voters.
-Therefore, a more accurate name for this axis would be “autocracy ↔ democracy”, i.e., on one side centralization of power, concentration of power in one set of hands, and on the other side power of the people through collective decision-making.
+Therefore, a more accurate name for this axis would be “autocracy ↔ democracy”, i.e., on one side, centralization of power, concentration of power in one set of hands, and on the other side, power of the people through collective decision-making.
 Moreover, democracy does not exclude individualism — each citizen has complete freedom to make individual decisions within broad boundaries.
 An example of decentralization of power is